ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information

 In a slightly different context, in the machine learning community, the topic of covariate-dependent classification has received much attention recently, being related to the concept of \textit{fairness} \citep[see, e.g.,][]{Hutchinson:2019}.
 As an example, \cite{Buolamwini17} reports that the evaluation of four gender classifiers revealed that a significant gap exists when comparing gender classification accuracies of females versus males.

 There are a few \proglang{R} \citep{R20} packages for ROC curve analysis available on the Comprehensive R Archive Network (CRAN) and, as far as we are aware, all of them implementing frequentist approaches.
-The package \pkg{sROC} \citep{package_sROC} contains functions to perform nonparametric, kernel-based, estimation of ROC curves, while \pkg{pROC} \citep{package_pROC} offers a set of tools to visualise, smooth, and compare ROC curves, but covariate information cannot be explicitly taken into account in any of these packages.
+The package \pkg{sROC} \citep{package_sROC} contains functions to perform nonparametric, kernel-based, estimation of ROC curves, while \pkg{pROC} \citep{package_pROC} offers a set of tools to visualise, smooth, and compare ROC curves, and \pkg{nsROC} \citep{perez2018} also allows estimating ROC curves, building confidence bands, as well as comparing several curves both for dependent and independent data (i.e., data arising from paired and unpaired designs, respectively).
+However, covariate information cannot be explicitly taken into account in any of these packages.
 Packages \pkg{ROCRegression} (available at \url{https://bitbucket.org/mxrodriguez/rocregression}) and \pkg{npROCRegression} \citep{package_npROCRegression} provide routines to estimate semiparametrically and nonparametrically, under a frequentist framework, the covariate-specific ROC curve.
 We also mention \pkg{OptimalCutpoints} \citep{Lopez2014} and \pkg{ThresholdROC} \citep{Perez2017} that provide a collection of functions for point and interval estimation of optimal thresholds for continuous diagnostic tests.
 To the best of our knowledge, there is no statistical software package implementing Bayesian inference for ROC curves and associated summary indices and optimal thresholds.